chronicleprotocol/documentation/docs/Products/DeFiOracle/dashboard.md

 ---

 # The Chronicle Dashboard
-The **[Chronicle Dashboard](https://chroniclelabs.org/dashboard)** enables full transparency over where the Oracle-reported data was sourced and who reported/signed it.
+The **[Chronicle Dashboard](https://chroniclelabs.org/dashboard)** provides full transparency into Chronicle's oracle network.
+On the dashboard, you will find 5 sections:
+- **Dashbord:** high-level overview of Chronicle data
+- **Proof of Asset:** Chronicle's Proof of Asset visualization layer, turning cryptographic attestations into a clear, visual representation that anyone can inspect
-On the dashboard, you can find details such as the validator set used by Chronicle, the different oracles for the supported chains, and oracle-specific information like update thresholds, contract addresses, and data sources, among others.
+- **Oracles:** oracle-specific information like update thresholds, contract addresses, and data sources used for DeFi Oracles

-# The Chronicle Dashboard Tabs and Functionality

-In the top left corner, you can find three tabs: Dashboard, Oracles, and Validators.
+- **Validators:** information on Chronicle's Validator set
+- **Points:**  track and manage your participation in Chronicle's Points program directly on the Chronicle Dashboard.

 **Dashboard**